ing-bank/lion/README.md

     * As a consiquence update the way in-page navigation (right side menu) works.
 It shdould be updated as follows:
         * Build the menu dynamically based on `H2` tags found on the page
         * Write a `remark` plugin or reuse existing one to add anchor tags with IDs for every `##` hearder
+* `src/utils/remark-plugings/wrapper-for-rocket-preset-extend-lion-docs/wrapper.js` contains some replacement pattern based on the URLs used in Rocket.
+We need to review those replacements according to our new endpoints